-Many rooms have views of the sea, the hills of Fife or the historic St Andrews Cathedral.
+Many rooms have views of the sea, the hills of Fife or the iconic ruins of St Andrews Cathedral.

 Pupils can board full time, weekly or on a flexible basis, however nearly all boarders stay over the weekend and enjoy the opportunity to participate in a full programme of enriching activities and regular trips and visits.

-There are no distinctions between day and boarding students at St Leonards, they are all part of the same friendly family.
+There are no distinctions between day and boarding students at St Leonards - all pupils are part of the same friendly family.
 Day pupils therefore play a full part in boarding life too.
 In the Sixth Form they become members of one of the houses and socialise, relax and study there., and in the younger years, pupils are attached to one of our four day houses - Mull, Lewis, Harris and Skye - which sees them come together with boarders to compete in inter-house competitions ranging from sport, music and drama to debating.
 They also have the option to join in weekend activities and excursions.